arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/mword/README.md

 I've read that paper and a dozen of monad tutorials online.
 And of course, now I came up with my own.

 I'm probably doomed to fail too, at least for some readers.
-Yet, I know that many people found the previous version of this article useful.

-I based my explanation on examples from C# - the object-oriented language familiar to .NET developers.

 ### Story of Composition

 The base element of each functional program is Function.
 In typed languages each function is just a mapping between the type of its input parameter and output parameter.
 Such type can be annotated as func: TypeA -> TypeB.

-C# is object-oriented language, so we use methods to declare functions.
+Kotlin is object-oriented language, so we use methods to declare functions.
 There are two ways to define a method comparable to func function above.
 I can use static method:

 ```
 object Mapper